 Welcome to Barbuda

-Barbuda has the deep blue Atlantic on one side with wild beaches full of driftwood and shells, and the Caribbean Sea on the other, perfect for swimming and snorkelling, and with plenty of opportunities to see turtles, rays, sharks, barracuda and many other varieties of tropical fish undisturbed in the turquoise water.
+Barbuda has the deep blue Atlantic on one side with wild beaches full of driftwood and shells, and the Caribbean Sea on the other, with pink sand beaches perfect for swimming and snorkelling, and with plenty of opportunities to see turtles, rays, sharks, barracuda and many other varieties of tropical fish undisturbed in the turquoise water.
 The beauty of Barbuda is in its natural and peaceful way of life.
 It's definitely not for visitors who are looking for nightlife or lots of tourist attractions - it's a place where you can relax, slow down, meet local people and make your own entertainment.

 The population of approximately 1800 live in the only village of Codrington, but Barbudans have family all over the world, especially in the UK, the USA and Canada.
 If you are a visitor here you will soon be part of the lives of local people as Barbudans welcome you to their island.
 Barbuda is 15 miles long and 8 miles wide, and is rocky and very flat.
 Much of the island is covered in impenetrable bush and there are unmarked roads and tracks to most of the beaches, with only one main road in various states of disrepair going from River in the south, to Two Foot Bay in the north of the island.
 Since Hurricane Irma we have lost some of our hotels and guest houses including the longest established - Coco Point Lodge, but work has started there with the new lease-holders.
-We also lost North Beach cottages, but newly opened hotel Barbuda Belle at Cedar Tree Point will be back in November, so will Barbuda Cottages and we have a new Glamping site at Frangipani Corner.
+We also lost North Beach cottages, but Barbuda Belle at Cedar Tree Point is now open, and soon so will Barbuda Cottages, and for nature lovers we have a fun new Glamping site at Frangipani Corner.